When it comes to ERP implementation best practices, the tried-and-true advice stays constant even when things change. And things have changed a lot.

 Regardless of whether a deployment is on premises or in the cloud, employees need to know how the software changes their jobs and then be trained on those new tools, he said.
 This can go a long way toward determining how effectively users adopt a new system.

 In light of these realities, CIOs should consider patience a best practice, Kimberling said.
-Sometimes, companies would be better served by resisting the urge to do something now when now may be too soon.
+Sometimes, companies would be better served by resisting the urge to implement a new ERP system now when now may be too soon.